seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Work not so hard: I would the lightning had
 Burnt up those logs that you are enjoin'd to pile!
 Pray, set it down and rest you: when this burns,
-‘Twill weep for having wearied you.
+'Twill weep for having wearied you.
 My father
 Is hard at study; pray now, rest yourself;
-He’s safe for these three hours. …
+He's safe for these three hours. ...

 **FERDINAND**
-… O most dear mistress,
+...
+O most dear mistress,
 The sun will set before I shall discharge
 What I must strive to do.

 **MIRANDA**
 If you'll sit down,
-I’ll bear your logs the while: pray, give me that; I’ll carry it to the pile.
+I'll bear your logs the while: pray, give me that; I'll carry it to the pile.

 **FERDINAND**
 No, precious creature;
 I had rather crack my sinews, break my back,
 Than you should such dishonour undergo,
-While I sit lazy by. …
+While I sit lazy by. ...

 **MIRANDA**
-… It would become me
+...
+It would become me
 As well as it does you: and I should do it
 With much more ease; for my good will is to it,
 And yours it is against.

 **PROSPERO**
-… Poor worm, thou'rt infected!
+...
+Poor worm, thou'rt infected!
-This visitation shows it. …
+This visitation shows it. ...

 **MIRANDA**
-… You look wearily.
+...
+You look wearily.

 **FERDINAND**
-No, noble mistress; ’tis fresh morning with me
+No, noble mistress; 'tis fresh morning with me
 When you are by at night.
 I do beseech you-
 Chiefly that I might set it in my prayers-
-What is your name? …
+What is your name? ...

 **MIRANDA**
-… Miranda. — O my father,
+...
+Miranda. -- O my father,
 I have broke your hest to say so!

 **FERDINAND**